ZennithYattare/automateUBPX/README.md

 ## Function(s) of the automateUBPX for UBP Xcellerator Courses Script

--   Requests the user for their username and password
+-   Hardcode your username and password credentials (or uncomment the input in the code)
 -   Shows time elapsed of the program runtime at the end of program execution
 -   Saves the video URLs to a text file